 • In 1905, Baum announced his intentions to funnel his wealth from the huge sales of The Wonderful World of Oz into an Oz-themed amusement park on Pedloe Island, off the coast of California.
 Baum said he planned to both live there, and hire an all-children advisory board to consult on the park’s operations.
 One problem: there’s no such place as Pedloe Island.
 (It was probably a practical joke.)

 • The Oz series has been adapted for the screen many times, none more famous than the 1939 MGM version starring Judy Garland, Burt Lahr, and Ray Bolger.
 A movie that popular is bound to generate some urban legends.
 You’ve probably heard the one about how if you look closely you can see a suicidal “Munchkin” actor hanging from a tree, or that the film syncs up with Pink Floyd’s Dark Side of the Moon album.
 But one that is true: there’s a lost musical number, “The Jitterbug.”
 In the scene, the Wicked Witch of the West sends the magical bugs after Dorothy and her friends.
 The producers cut the scene because they felt it would date the film.
-The only footage that survived is a home movie shot during the dress rehearsals but you can listen to the studio recording they’d already made:

 • In 1985, Walt Disney Pictures released Return to Oz, an unofficial sequel to the 1939 film, loosely based on the second and third novels in Baum’s series.
 The big-budget extravaganza flopped and it’s now considered one of the most frightening family films ever made.
 Among the scary scenes: Dorothy gets sent to a hospital for electric shock treatments, she fights a witch with a gallery of removable heads, and she watches her friends get turned into ornaments.
 The farm girl also spends much of the film hanging out with a talking chicken and a freaky character with a gigantic pumpkin for a head.
-You can view the theatrical trailer here (but send the kids out of the room).